jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 If you've been writing JS for any length of time, odds are the syntax is pretty familiar to you.
 There are certainly many quirks, but overall it's a fairly reasonable and straightforward syntax that draws many similarities from other languages.

-However, ES6 adds quite a few new syntactic forms which are going to take some getting used to.
-In this chapter we'll tour through them to find out what's in store.
+However, ES6 adds quite a few new syntactic forms that take some getting used to.
+In this chapter, we'll tour through them to find out what's in store.

-**Warning:** At the time of this writing, some of the features in this book have been implemented in various browsers (Firefox, Chrome, etc.), but many others have not, or the features are only partially implemented.
+**Warning:** At the time of this writing, some of the features discussed in this book have been implemented in various browsers (Firefox, Chrome, etc.), but some have only been partially implemented and many others have not been implemented at all.
 Your experience may be mixed trying these examples directly.
 If so, try them out with transpilers, as most of these features are covered by those tools.
 ES6Fiddle (http://www.es6fiddle.net/) is a great, easy-to-use playground for trying out ES6, as is the online REPL for the Babel transpiler (http://babeljs.io/repl/).

+//TODO Kyle: Hmmm... reading this warning, now I'm second guessing my suggestion in Chapter 1 to change the warning to a note.

 ## Block-Scoped Declarations

 You're probably aware that the fundamental unit of variable scoping in JavaScript has always been the `function`.
-If you needed to create a block of scope, the most prevalent way to do so was the IIFE (immediately invoked function expression), such as:
+If you needed to create a block of scope, the most prevalent way to do so was the immediately invoked function expression (IIFE).
+For example:

 ```js
 var a = 2;